aunthtoo/JetpackPaging/README.md

 </div>

 ## Installation
 To build the project in your environment, you need to replace my TMDB API key with yours in the `local.properties` file.
+Just insert `apiKey="your api key"` line inside that file.
 And follow the instructions below.<br>
 - Firstly, clone the repository and navigate to the project folder using the `cd` command.
 ```bash
 git clone https://github.com/aunthtoo/JetpackPaging.git